Sharing Indigenous culture by gathering together.

 The Hills Are Alive

-In June, The Hills are Alive showcases the Métis and Aboriginal culture.
-The gathering brings together talented musicians, dancers, and cultural teachers, in a traditional setting of tipi’s and trapper’s tents, in beautiful Elkwater, Cypress Hills Interprovincial Park.
-The family-friendly event is open to the public, and features instruction in fiddle, piano, guitar, mandolin, banjo, Métis jigging, and square dancing.
-Artisans will offer instruction in sash finger weaving, capote making, Métis beading, hand drum making, and instruction in making smaller crafts as well.
-There will be activities and traditional games for youth, Métis history, Elder storytelling, and Michif lessons.
+Showcasing Métis and Indigenous culture, the gathering brings together talented musicians, dancers, and cultural teachers, in a traditional setting of tipi’s and trapper’s tents.
+The event features instrument workshops, from fiddle to Métis jigging, and artisans offer instruction in sash finger weaving, Métis beading, hand drum making, and smaller crafting.
+Activities and traditional games, Métis history, Elder storytelling, and Michif lessons also take place during The Hills Are Alive.
+Visit miywasincentre.net for more details.

 Ómahksípiitaa (Big Eagle)